Dalphi/interface-questionnaire/README.md

-# Survey interface for Dalphi
+# Questionnaire interface for Dalphi

-This interface can be used to annotator surveys within the annotation process.
-A supporting iterate service can incude survey documents into the generated annotation documents to let the annotators answer a custom survey between the annotations.
+This interface can be used to annotator questionnaires within the annotation process.
+A supporting iterate service can incude questionnaire documents into the generated annotation documents to let the annotators answer a custom questionnaire between the annotations.
 Integrate it to your [DALPHI](https://github.com/Dalphi/dalphi) project by copy'n'pasteing the HTML / CoffeeScript / SCSS source codes.

 ![screen shot 17-01-31](Bildschirmfoto vom 2017-01-31 um 15.59.17.png)

 ## How to use

-A supporting iteration service generates survey documents of the following structure.
+A supporting iteration service generates questionnaire documents of the following structure.
 The interface renders the correct input fields autonomous.
-Just include this interface to your project and adjust your iteration service to generate documents fo the `survey` type.
+Just include this interface to your project and adjust your iteration service to generate documents fo the `questionnaire` type.

 ## Expected payload